 This novel, a stand-alone urban fantasy about a hidden world that lurks beneath the streets of London, the world of London Below, consisting of all those who have ‘fallen between the cracks of reality’, was a charming reading experience.
 Reminiscent of childhood classics like The Lion, the Witch and the Wardrobe, the other world of this story is much like a Narnia for adults – filled with monsters and saints, angels and knights, and, most importantly, a strong sense of mission and purpose which forms the core of the book.

-Richard Mayhew leads a very ordinary, conventional life.
-A businessman in London, and engaged to a beautiful but demanding woman, it is his kind and caring nature which eventually leads to his discovery of this other London.
-A single act of compassion catapults him out of his everyday existence, and hurls him into a world that is totally and utterly bizarre, yet, as we discover, equally delightful.
+Richard Mayhew leads a fairly conventional life.
+A recently engaged businessman in London, it is his caring nature that eventually leads to his discovery of this other London.
+A single act of compassion catapults him out of his everyday existence, and hurls him into a world that is completely and utterly bizarre, yet, as we discover, equally delightful.
 Being a Londoner myself, the joys of meeting an angel named Islington, a mysterious Night’s Bridge whose darkness sometimes swallows up those who cross it, a group of people called the Black Friars, and the Earl of Earl’s Court, were hugely enjoyable and added a new, wonderfully wacky dimension to my conception of London.

-Many times while reading Neverwhere, I found myself marvelling at how the author had created such a mad yet utterly delightful world.
-The story made me think of me of a huge pot of boiling, bubbling magic potion, filled with all kinds of ingredients, both familiar and rare, waiting to be tasted.
+Many times while reading Neverwhere, I found myself marvelling at the author’s creation – what a mad, yet utterly delightful world!
 Looking forward to reading more of Neil Gaiman’s stuff.